-What is social proof and why is it important?
+Social Proof 101: What is it, and why is it important for eCommerce?

 According to Wikipedia, social proof (also known as informational social influence) is a “psychological and social phenomenon referring to people’s reliance on the feedback and actions of others to determine what is right and what is wrong in a given situation.”

-Social proof is a concept as old as marketing itself (just think about testimonials on old adverts), but the rise of social media has enhanced the accessibility, importance, and effectiveness of social proof.
-Social media allows companies to always ‘be on’ and also makes feedback from customers more accessible than ever before.
+Social proof is a concept as old as marketing itself (just think about testimonials on old adverts), but the rise of social media — and perhaps the internet in general — have enhanced the accessibility, and effectiveness of social proof as we know it today.

-This old advertisement below is a good example of how social proof is used.
-Testimonials are littered throughout the ad, boosting consumers’ confidence earlier in the customer journey, and therefore pushing new shoppers to buy this product.
+This old advertisement below is a good example of how social proof was used initially.
+You can see that testimonials are featured throughout the ad, in hopes of boosting consumers’ confidence earlier in the customer journey, and inspiring those who are unfamiliar with Barbasol to buy the product.

-Testimonials, among other things, are a form of social proof because they allow your customers to tell your story.
-And when your story is that you’ve made your customers happy and satisfied, it’s pretty compelling.
+At the end of the day, social proof is effective because it empowers real customers to tell your story.
+And when your story is that you’ve made your customers happy and satisfied, that’s pretty compelling.

-As a result, businesses and brands have an opportunity to make social proof a part of their social media and overall marketing presence.
-Today, companies have a variety of options to choose from when it comes to integrating social proof to their customer buying journey.
-These include:
+Today, companies have a variety of options to choose from when it comes to integrating social proof into their customer journey.

 - Customer reviews